Highlyflammable-Tech/php-file-host/README.md

 # Setup
 1. Clone
 2. Edit index.php:
-   * Adding in your own tokens - Line 4-5
+   * Adding in your own tokens
    * Editing your response when a file isn't found or on the homepage
    * Adding your own image for image not found _this can be a message as well_
 3. Upload to your host